Edit simulation scenario

 The General tab allows us to specify properties that apply universally to the process.

-We can specify the simulated scenario start date and time to determine when the first process starts.
-For specificity, we also specify the scenario timezone.
+We can specify the primary parameters such as the simulated scenario start date and time to determine when the first process starts.
+We also specify the scenario timezone and currency.

 Inter-arrival time